sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 KeePassXC, as you may have already observed by this point, has search functionality via a text field in the top right of the program.
 As of KeePassXC v 2.2.0 it searches all of your folders, regardless of which folder you're currently in, which is nice.

-On a Mac it can be invoked by the usual Command + f keyboard shortcut.
+On a Mac it can be invoked by the familiar `Command + f` keyboard shortcut.

 ## Level 4: Locking our database with multiple factors